tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 **IMPORTANT**: We use [app-config.yaml](/backstage/my-backstage/app-config.yaml) for local testing (when running `yarn dev`) and [app-config.production.yaml](/backstage/my-backstage/app-config.production.yaml) when deploying to Minikube.

 ### GitHub Actions plugin
-https://roadie.io/backstage/plugins/github-actions/
+this actually cames by default but i added last runs to overview tab https://roadie.io/backstage/plugins/github-actions/

 ### ArgoCD plugin